boldandbrad/dotfiles/.github/README.md

 ## 📐 Layout

-To keep things tidy, this repo is organized into a few main directories:
+To keep things tidy, the floor plan is made up of three rooms:

 - 💾 [backup](../backup/README.md) - Static assets and configs that require
   manual setup